Frequently Asked Questions (FAQs)

 About the Materials we Accept (and Don't Accept)

-To search for BPI-Certified Compostable products by company or product name, visit: BPIWorld.org/Find-Certified-Products
+To search for BPI certified compostable products by company or product name, visit: BPIWorld.org/Find-Certified-Products

-To search for TUV-Certified Compostable products by company or product name, visit: TUV-at.be/Green-Marks/Certified-Products
+To search for TUV certified compostable products by company or product name, visit: TUV-at.be/Green-Marks/Certified-Products

-When companies engage in this behavior, it is what is now as “greenwashing,” which Investopedia defines as “the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound.
+When companies engage in this behavior, it is what is known as “greenwashing,” which Investopedia defines as “the process of conveying a false impression or providing misleading information about how a company’s products are more environmentally sound.
 Greenwashing is considered an unsubstantiated claim to deceive consumers into believing that a company’s products are environmentally friendly.”

 Please note: It has been illegal in the State of Wisconsin, since 1993, to dispose of yard waste in the trash.
 For more information, visit https://docs.legis.wisconsin.gov/statutes/statutes/287/II/07#:~:text=Beginning%20on%20January%203%2C%201993%2C%20no%20person%20may,waste%20facility%20in%20this%20state.%20%283%29%20Waste%20tires.